ahhbiasa/Video-Game-Sales-Dashboard/README.md

-An Learn By Building Project in the "Dynamic Data Profiling Dashboard with Streamlit and Google Sheet" Course by Algoritma.
+A Learn By Building Project in the "Dynamic Data Profiling Dashboard with Streamlit and Google Sheet" Course by Algoritma.

 This dashboard is designed to facilitate data analysis on a videogame dataset.
 It offers a variety of charts and visualizations to help users explore and understand the data.